hendri54/CollegeStratData/docs/src/index.md

 # Raw Data Files

-The raw data files are created in delimited text format and stored in a nested directory structure in Dropbox.
-From there, they are imported using [`copy_raw_data_files`](@ref).
+The raw data files are created in delimited text format and stored in a nested directory structure in a `github` repo.
+From there, they are imported to `CollegeStrat/data` by simply copying entire directories.

+To do: automatic loading of data files from github.

 For each data file, a function makes a [`RawDataFile`](@ref) object.
 It contains information where the file is to be found in the directory structure.